opportus/object-mapper/README.md

 ### How it works

-The `ObjectMapper` method presented above iterates through each `Route` that it gets from the `Map`.
-Doing so, the method assigns the value of the current `Route`'s *source point* to its *target point*.
+The `ObjectMapper` method presented above iterates through each *route* that it gets from the *map*.
+Doing so, the method assigns the value of the current *route*'s *source point* to its *target point*.
 Optionally, on the route, *check points* can be defined in order to control the value from the *source point* before it reaches the *target point*.